 Advances the concepts, ideas, and learnings gained in curriculum and instruction.
 Serves as a capstone course which results in an applied action research project in classroom settings.
 Field Experience required.
-Prerequisite: Fully admitted to Barry University's Graduate programs and completion of EDU 601 Methodology of Research.
+Prerequisite: Fully admitted to Barry University's Graduate programs or teacher certification and completion of EDU 601 Methodology of Research.